UCaNLabUMB/gr-owc/README.md

 2-) Source the setup of the desired GNU Radio prefix in the terminal

-3-) cd to the gr-testmodule directory
+3-) cd to the gr-owc directory

 4-) Create a build directory with 'mkdir build' and move into the directory with 'cd build/'